korel-one/tcp_epoll/README.md

 ## TODOS:
 * create distinct EPOLL class, in order to localize all manipulations with epoll and error handling.
 Close descriptor in its destructor (RAII)
 * create distinct print/display worker (tcp_server.cpp looks a bit messy).
 Add join() in its destructor (RAII).
+  Or leave it as it is, but detach() immediatelly after an instantiation of std::thread object.
 * fix tcp server output, it should print also last less than 1s interval packets received statistics.